Bullies

 Story & Plot Summary: Bullies

-Quick Plot Summary: Bullies is a Action, Drama, Thriller, Horror film that delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1986, Bullies is a Action, Drama, Thriller, Horror film directed by Paul Lynch.
+The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
+This summary provides a scannable look at the movie's central conflict involving Jonathan Crombie.

 Ending Explained: Bullies

-The final moments of Bullies reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Bullies reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Bullies?